mozilla/glean/docs/dev/cut-a-new-release.md

 # Glean Release Process

-> **Important:** The Glean SDK does not yet have a fully streamlined release process.
-All information here is preliminary.
-> At this point the release process only produces release artifacts for the Kotlin library.
-> The Rust crate is not released on its own.
-No artifacts for iOS are generated.

 These are the steps needed to cut a new release from latest master.

 1. Update the changelog.